MLeidel/I-EDIT/readme.md

 ### Internet Editor

-I-Edit is a server based code editor that you run in your browser.
+I-Edit is a server based code editor that runs in the browser.

 It is licensed as GNU GPL so you can hack the code.

-I-Edit is a web app built around the "Ace" high performance code editor.
+I-Edit is a web app built around the "Ace" code editor.
-It is NOT a *WYSIWYG* editor, it is a code editor.
-It is designed for web app development.
-You install it on your web server.
+Install it on your web server.
-Out of the box it is set up for LAMP full stack developement.
 Themes, languages, and syntax highlighting can be altered with slight changes.
 File management, file upload, and links to many online tools are supported.
 I-Edit was used to build a better version of itself.

-I-Edit is a web app and therefore relies heavily on Javascript/HTML5 and the MDI and other functions of the web browser.
-I-Edit will work with any Chromium based browser > version 24, and Firefox.
+I-Edit is a web app and therefore relies heavily on Javascript/HTML5 and other functions of the web browser.

 **Features built around the editor**